Embedding

 Copy the embed script

 Open the view you want to embed and use the Embed section in the view settings.
+Topologis generates a script tag for that view that looks like this:

-Use the exact script generated by the editor.
-It includes the current view ID and points to the embed runtime that will request the published map for that view.
+<script src="EDGE_URL/embed/VIEW_ID/topologis.js" defer></script> Use the exact script the editor gives you.
+It has the right view ID baked in and points to the embed runtime that fetches the published map.

 Add the container element

-The container id must match the embedded view ID.
-The runtime looks for that exact element before it mounts the map.
-If the container is missing or the id does not match, the embed cannot render into the page.
+<div id="VIEW_ID"></div> The container’s id must match the view ID, since the runtime looks for that exact element before it mounts.
+If the container is missing, or the id doesn’t match, the embed has nowhere to render and you’ll see an empty space where the map should be.

 Choose an embed size